-Most of the time, you can wait for your child to get better and use home care remedies.
-If you are worried or your child’s pain is getting worse or lasts longer than 24 hours, call your health care provider.
+Most of the time, you can use home care remedies and wait for your child to get better.
+If you are worried or your child's pain is getting worse, or the pain lasts longer than 24 hours, call your health care provider.

 Have your child lie quietly to see if the abdominal pain goes away.

 Offer sips of water or other clear fluids.

 Suggest that your child try to pass stool.